aro-network/aro-docs/docs/campaign-hub/aro-testnet.md

 The ARO Network measures the internet bandwidth and data traffic of active nodes, awarding `Jade` points based on each node’s quantifiable workload and network performance.

 The Testnet is a true "Mining Competition" for earning Jade rewards.
-All `Edge Nodes` (`ARO Pod`, `ARO Client`, `ARO Link`) compete for a major Jade rewards pool, which accounts for `83.15%` of the total Jade supply.
-Meanwhile, all `Checker Nodes` (`ARO Lite`) compete for a separate rewards pool, representing `9.24%` of the total Jade supply.
+All `Edge Nodes` (`ARO Pod`, `ARO Client`, `ARO Link`) compete for a major Jade rewards pool, which accounts for `83.15%` of the total Jade pool.
+Meanwhile, all `Checker Nodes` (`ARO Lite`) compete for a separate rewards pool, representing `9.24%` of the total Jade pool.

 The mining competition ensures a fair opportunity for all ARO Nodes from the first day to the final day of the Testnet phase.